subh-775/subh-775/README.md

 ### **Summary**
-Hi there, I am **Subhansh Malviya** I am an Applied Computer Vision Reearcher.
+Hi there, I am **Subhansh Malviya** I am an Applied Computer Vision Researcher.
 I like to build prototypes using existing methods which solves real-problems, other than quantizating or finetuning a model.
 I like to focus on mathematical intution behind existing principles, like how model architectures are made, loss functions, statistics and benchmarks..

 ### **Core Competencies**